WordPress Plugin Repository- A Guide for Developers

 There are over 50,000 plugins on WordPress right now.
 This vast number of plugins made WordPress a force to reckon with.
 Now more than 40% of all websites globally are powered by WordPress.
 A huge amount of developers are working passionately to help millions of WordPress users around the world.

 That means demand for newer plugin repositories is also on the up.
-While WordPress itself has a plugin store with the most comprehensive collection of plugins, there are also some other websites that developers can use for uploading their plugins.
+While WordPress itself has a plugin store with the most comprehensive collection of plugins, there are also some other websites that developers can use to upload their plugins.

 Today we will go through the necessities of the WordPress plugin repository, and show you the types of plugin repositories.
 We will also discuss the process of plugin submission on the WordPress official plugin repository and how you can achieve the best possible ranking for your plugin.